kcdragon/hotwire-native-talk-rss-reader/README.md

 ## Architecture

-This repository contains the Hotwire-based Rails app.
-[kcdragon/rss-reader-android](https://github.com/kcdragon/rss-reader-android) contains the Android app.
-[kcdragon/rss-reader-ios](https://github.com/kcdragon/rss-reader-ios) contains the iOS app.
+This repository contains a Hotwire Native app. rss-reader-rails contains the Rails app. rss-reader-android contains the Android app. rss-reader-ios contains the iOS app.

 ## Setup